andrewcmyers/prelatex/README.md

 I am hoping that people will contribute to improving its capabilities to make this a better tool.
 Some known issues are:

-* incorrect handling of \usepackage and \RequirePackage options
-* Several variant forms of \def are not supported yet, like \edef and \gdef
+* Some variant forms of \def are not supported yet, like \edef and \gdef
 * No support for \catcode manipulation

 ## Configuration